Abhilash04/ElixirAutomation/index.md

 		<h1>Elixir Technologies</h1>
 		<h2>Test Automation & Decentralised App Development Strategies</h2>
 		<p>If you don’t like testing your product, most likely your customers won’t like to test it either.<br />
 		RAFT (Reusable Automation Framework for Testing) is an initiative by <a href="https://github.com/Abhilash04">Elixir Technologies</a>.
-Also started working on Ethereum and Hyperledger based decentralised applications, look for demo apps here <a href="https://github.com/Abhilash04/EthereumDecentralizedApps-DApps">DApps</a>.</p>
+Also started working on Ethereum and Hyperledger based decentralised applications, look for demo apps <a href="https://github.com/Abhilash04/EthereumDecentralizedApps-DApps">here</a>.</p>
 		<ul class="actions">
 			<li><a href="#one" class="button scrolly">Learn more</a></li>
 		</ul>